hyper-expanse/dotfiles/debian/README.md

 * Username for the account is: [FIRST NAME ALL LOWERCASE]
 * Password for the account is: [PASSWORD]

-You'll have to re-enter the password a second time to complete the user account setup.
+Re-enter the password a second time to complete the user account setup.

-The installation media will attempt to connect to a DHCP server.
-If the attempt fails, please feel free to skip the network setup step.
-With the DVD installation image, a full installation will be possible without network access.
-Just make sure to setup networking upon successfully installing Debian.

-Select a hostname for the system.

-For the domain name enter in the domain name you associate with your network.

-Select your local time zone.
+Select the local time zone.

 Select _Manual_ as the partitioning method.